Whimsy Stick

 My dog catches and won’t let go

 Fix: Standard during early sessions.
 Use the high-value treat trade you set up in the prep.
 Show the treat, say your release cue, give the treat the moment the lure drops.
 Restart the chase immediately so the release leads to more fun, not less.
-So within 5 to 10 reps most dogs release reliably.
+Within 5 to 10 reps most dogs release reliably.
 For stubborn cases, work the release behavior outside flirt pole sessions first using a regular tug toy.

 Problem 6